-The best quality soy sauce is not only fermented in a traditional manner but also unpasteurized to retain beneficial enzymes and nutritional cofactors.
+The best quality, truly healthy brands of soy sauce are not only fermented in a traditional manner but also unpasteurized to retain beneficial enzymes and nutritional cofactors.

 Tamari is a variant that is made only with soybeans (without any wheat).
 As far as I know, all the brands of tamari and most brands of shoyu sold in health food stores have been pasteurized.
 Though not optimal, these are far superior to the commercial soy sauces sold in supermarkets and used by the restaurant industry.

-Soybean meal and often corn starches are rapidly reduced to their component amino acids using a high-tech process known as “rapid hydrolysis” or “acid hydrolysis,” which involves heating defatted soy proteins with eighteen percent hydrochloric acid for 8 to 12 hours, then neutralizing the brew with sodium carbonate.
+Soybean meal and often corn starches are rapidly reduced to their component amino acids using a high-tech process known as “rapid hydrolysis” or “acid hydrolysis”.
+This involves heating defatted hydrolyzed soy protein with eighteen percent hydrochloric acid for 8 to 12 hours, then neutralizing the brew with sodium carbonate.
 The result is a dark brown liquid — a chemical soy sauce.

-Researchers have also found furanones in commercial soy sauce.
+Researchers have also found furanone in commercial soy sauce.
 These are mutagenic to bacteria and cause DNA damage in lab tests.
-Salsolinol, a neurotoxin linked to DNA damage and chromosomal aberrations, Parkinson’s disease and cancer, has been identified in soy sauce.
+Salsolinol, a neurotoxin linked to DNA damage and chromosomal aberrations, Parkinson’s disease, and cancer, has been identified in soy sauce.

-Ethyl carbamate — also linked to cancer– is found in commercial samples of soy sauce, miso and some alcoholic beverages.
+Ethyl carbamate — also linked to cancer– is found in commercial samples of soy sauce, light and dark miso and some alcoholic beverages.
 The maximum concentrations observed were 73 mcg per kg in soy sauce compared to the tiny amount of 7.9 mcg per kg found in miso.